manujoz/mjo-litui/docs/mjo-breadcrumbs.md

 The `mjo-breadcrumbs` component provides a comprehensive navigation solution with:

+-   **Automatic Horizontal Scroll**: Smart scroll shadows when content overflows container width
--   **Full Accessibility**: WCAG 2.1 compliant with ARIA support
+-   **Full Accessibility**: WCAG 2.1 compliant with ARIA support and keyboard navigation
--   **Custom Events**: New event naming convention `mjo-breadcrumbs:navigate`
+-   **Custom Events**: Flexible navigation events with `mjo-breadcrumbs:navigate`
--   **Flexible Styling**: Multiple variants and comprehensive CSS variables
+-   **Visual Variants**: Multiple styles (default, solid, bordered) with comprehensive CSS variables
 -   **Icon Support**: Optional icons for enhanced visual hierarchy
 -   **Theme Integration**: Full support for global and component-level theming
 -   **TypeScript Support**: Complete type definitions for all interfaces

-Use breadcrumbs for hierarchical navigation, settings panels, multi-step processes, and any scenario where users need to understand their current location within a larger structure.
-The component automatically handles accessibility concerns while providing full customization control through CSS variables and theming.
+Use breadcrumbs for hierarchical navigation, settings panels, multi-step processes, and any scenario where users need to understand their current location.
+The component automatically handles scroll overflow and accessibility concerns while providing full customization control.

 ### Accessibility Compliance